 Irene Segal Ayers

 Gerald Lebovits is an Adjunct Professor in the Graduate Lawyering program.
-He has been a judge since 2001.
-Judge Lebovits currently presides in the New York City Civil Court.
-He previously presided in the New York City Criminal Court and the New York City Housing Court.
-After completing his Civil Law license in French at the University of Ottawa in Canada in 1979, he received a Master of Civil Law at Tulane University School of Law in 1980 and, in 1986, an LLM from NYU, where he studied international and comparative criminal justice.
-This is his 27th year teaching law.
-Students at two law schools have elected him Adjunct Professor of the Year.
+A judge since 2001, Justice Lebovits presides in the New York State Supreme Court in Manhattan.
+He previously presided in the New York City Civil Court, the New York City Criminal Court, and the New York City Housing Court.
+After completing his Civil Law license in French at the University of Ottawa in Canada in 1979, he received a Master of Civil Law at Tulane University School of Law in 1980 and, in 1986, an LL.M. from NYU, where he studied international and comparative criminal justice.
+This is his 35th year teaching law.
+Students at three law schools have elected him Adjunct Professor of the Year.